 Much of this success is the result of a vision that goes beyond transforming an industry but is all about transforming customers lives by offering integrated comfort packages.

-This article is inspired by an analysis of the Amazon business model lock-in by Jon Nordmark, partner at Thrive Commerce based in Philadelphia published on May 12th 2016 on LinkedIn.
+This article is inspired by an analysis by Jon Nordmark, partner at Thrive Commerce based in Philadelphia published on May 12th 2016 on LinkedIn.

 Comments are closed.